Powering Progress

 Indicative Image of the Bremer Battery

 How big will the battery be?
-The site expected to be needed for the battery is approximately 10-15 hectares (roughly the same size as the Rosewood Showground).
-There will also be a connection required to the existing power lines (cut-in plus a switchyard).
+The site expected to be needed for the battery is approximately 10-15 hectares (roughly the same size as the Rosewood Showgrounds).
+There will also be a connection required to the existing power lines (“cut-in” plus a switchyard).

 Community